dazdaz/chirp3-karaoke/README.md

 ## 🎮 Features

-### Module 1: Creative Storyteller (TTS Demo)
-- **Voice Quality & Variety**: Experience human-like TTS voices with distinct personalities
-- **How it works**:
-  1. Click "Talk" and dictate a story beginning
-  2. See real-time transcription with automatic punctuation
-  3. Choose from various voice profiles (Old Storyteller, Energetic Youth, etc.)
-  4. Listen to your story read back with impressive clarity and personality

-### Module 2: Singing Contest (STT Demo)
+### Module 1: Singing Contest
-- **Real-time Transcription**: Sing along to popular songs and get scored
+Karaoke competition - Sing along to popular songs and get scored.

+- Select the song which you'd like to sing the words to.
+- You'll see 4 sentences to sing, which will be highlighted so that you get the rhythm correct.
+- Upon completion, you'll be added into a leaderboard.

+**How it works**:
+Sing the lyrics accurately to earn points based on accuracy, confidence, and timing.

+**Features**:
-- **Features**:
+**Features**:
 - Low-latency streaming transcription
 - Word-level confidence scoring
 - Timing and rhythm analysis
 - High score leaderboard

-### Module 3: Learning Game
+### Module 2: Language Learning
-- **Listen & Type**: Test your listening comprehension
+Test your listening comprehension

+- Listen carefully and transcribe phrases to learn new languages
+- Select the language to hear the phrase in.
+- Write doen the phrase which you heard.
+- Then you'll see the meaning in English.

-- **Features**:
+**Features**:
 - Random phrase generation
 - Accuracy scoring with Levenshtein distance
 - Time-based bonus points
 - Competitive leaderboard

+### Module 3: Analyze a Call
+Demonstration of how Chirp transcribes calls with multiple speakers and identifies different voices

+**Features**:
+- Transcribes spoken words into text
+- Translates into target language

-## 🛠 Technical Highlights
+## 🛠 Technical Highlights from all demos

 ### Chirp STT Features Showcased
 - ✅ Automatic punctuation